 If you want to keep it easy, many classic cocktails can become citrus-free by removing the garnish (this means even drinks such as a simple Gin and Tonic do not actually need citrus to taste right!).

 But there are plenty of other options to choose from.
-Check out this list of cocktails without citrus so you can expand your flavor palette.
+Check out this list of cocktails without citrus so you can expand your flavor palate.

 The Cuba Libre is a popular alcoholic drink that originated in the 20th century in Cuba as a part of the victory in the Spanish-American War.
 Although it has a fancy name, you may also be familiar with it as a simple 2-ingredient rum drink: Rum & Coke.